Call now in confidence immediate help & advice 24/7

 Should I stay in Devon for drug and alcohol rehab or go elsewhere?

 Successful addiction recovery can happen anywhere – including in your own home.
-The key to success is making sure treatment is tailored to you.
+The key to success is making sure rehab treatment is tailored to you.

 Most people find that rehab in Devon is the best way to get sober sustainably.
 It’s easy to get to, easy for people to visit, and there’s no additional stress from planning long-distance journeys.